coq/coq/doc/sphinx/practical-tools/coqide.rst

 characterization of error-handling applies when running several commands using the "goto" button.

-If you ever try to execute a command which happens to run during a long time, and would like to abort it before its termination, you may use the interrupt button (the white cross on a red circle).
+If you ever try to execute a command that runs for a long time and would like to abort it before it terminates, you may use the interrupt button (the white cross on a red circle).

 There are other buttons on the |CoqIDE| toolbar: a button to save the running